Financial Services for Climate Resilience

 Country Description

 Mali, officially known as the Republic of Mali, is one of the largest countries in West Africa.
-The country is landlocked, sharing border with seven countries: Algeria, Mauritania, Niger, Burkina, Faso, Ivory Coast, Guinea and Senegal.
-It is known to be one of the hottest countries in the world, with most parts the country has desert or semi-desert climate, except for the far south-west region with more tropical wet dry climate.
-Rainfall varies significantly across the country, decreasing from south to north, with the northern region receiving minimal precipitation during the boreal summer.
-Temperatures remain consistently high, with large variations between day and night, as well as between seasons, especially in the northern areas (African Development Bank Group).
+Landlocked, it is considered one of the hottest countries in the world, with most of its territory characterized by desert or semi-desert climates.
+Only the far south-western region has a more tropical wet-dry climate.
+Rainfall varies significantly across the country, decreasing from south to north, with northern areas receiving very little precipitation during the boreal summer.
+Temperatures remain consistently high, with large variations between day and night, as well as between seasons, especially in the northern regions (African Development Bank Group).

 6